A Fast-Growing Real Estate Market at the Heart of Europe

 New-builds offer lower maintenance and attract premium tenants, but older units may offer better purchase prices and renovation-driven value gains.
 It depends on your strategy.

-This includes any needed renovation, furnishing, obtaining landlord insurance, creating listings, and setting up property management or self-service systems.
+This includes any needed renovation, furnishing, hiding landlord insurance, creating listings, and setting up property management or self-service systems.

 4. Investor Support & Property Management

-Many agencies provide end-to-end services: renovation, furnishing, listing, tenant sourcing, rent collection, and maintenance.
+Many agents provide end-to-end services: renovation, furnishing, listing, tenant sourcing, rent collection, and maintenance.
 This ensures a hands-off investment.

 Offers are based on your budget, expected returns, preferred cities, and risk profile.
 Some investors prefer short-term rentals, others long-term leases or capital appreciation.